nullifycoin/nullifycoin/README.md

 addnode=184.154.13.230

-\# Don't attempte to generate litecoins using the wallet
+\# Don't attempte to generate coins using the wallet miner

 gen=0